Xhakayoub/showel/README.md

 -If the module does not detect a face in an image, it will consider it empty and it will delete it -If the module detects several faces in an image, it will consider it too busy and useless.

+## Why
+-When LinkedIn tries to fix this problem like that, so we need to have a module like Realprofil

 ## How to Install

 ### From the Omeka-s Module Directory